Wedding Planner on Lake Como, distinctive elegance is not an option.

 By visiting Villa d’Este means you will immerse yourself in a dimension of luxury, characterized by classic perfection and unrivaled privacy.
 Going through its entrance gate is equivalent to entering an exclusive oasis with no equal in the world.

 During his dazzling political career, the vast wealth accumulated by Sommariva allowed him to cultivate his immense passion for the arts, particularly for sculpture.
-The acquisitions of works by Antonio Canova and Berthel Thorvaldsen are due.
+The acquisitions of works by Antonio Canova and Berthel Thorvaldsen are due to him.

 Hotel Villa Pliniana, owned by Sereno Hotels, is a splendid 16th-century Italian palazzo located on 18 acres facing the legendary Lake Como.
 The private estate of Villa Pliniana has 10-17 bedrooms, a private dock, helicopter landing pad, spa, extensive gardens, and Hotel Sereno services.